lowleveldesign/lldext/README.md

 #                                     |- ntdll!RtlUserThreadStart + 0x28 (0x7ff91e08aa48)
 ```

-### seekAndGet(objects, getTimePosition, func) / TTD only
+### seekAndGet(objects, getTimePosition, func)

-It works with TTD traces and executes a given function (func) for each object after setting the time position in the TTD trace.
+It works with **TTD traces** and executes a given function (func) for each object after setting the time position in the TTD trace.
 It returns the results of the function call.
 Example usages:

 ```shell
 dx -r3 @$seekAndGet(@$cursession.TTD.Memory(0x16a078c0, 0x16a078c4, "w"), m => m.TimeStart, m => new { OldValue = m.OverwrittenValue, NewValue = m.Value, Stack = @$curstack.Frames })